 You are required to make a payment for the months that you and any family members do not have minimum essential coverage or a coverage exemption when you file your tax return.

 The payment is set per criteria in the New Jersey Health Insurance Market Protection Act of 2018.
-Your payment amount is capped at the cost of the statewide average premium for Bronze Health Plans in New Jersey, as determined by the New Jersey Department of Banking and Insurance.
+The law states that your payment amount is capped at the cost of the statewide average annual premium for Bronze Health Plans in New Jersey.

-The following are examples of what the SRP could be::
+The following are ranges of the SRP for the 2023 tax year:

 Note: Household income is the income of all members in a household, including dependents.